Man shot, killed inside food court at Philadelphia Mills Mall; suspect wanted

 In the wake of mass shootings across the country, the shooting proved to be a terrifying experience for shoppers who left their shopping carts behind and ran.

 "They just told us to start running, get out of the mall because somebody is shooting.
-So we started running, left carts and everything and took out the door, "said Marcella Walls of Mickleton, New Jersey.
+So we started running, left carts and everything, "said Marcella Walls of Mickleton, New Jersey.

 The mall was put on lockdown as officers searched for the gunman.